 We haven’t purchased a single egg since moving out here in 2002.
 Chickens were the first animals we brought to our homestead.
 In fact, we bought our first 25 chicks and began raising them in our basement in the Chicago suburbs one month before we moved to our farm.
 After much deliberation, we bought buff Orpingtons and silver-laced Wyandottes.
 They turned out to be wonderful layers, but we were also seduced by many other beautifully feathered birds.
 Since then, we have had many different breeds, including a few bantams.
 Our “big” chickens have included golden-laced Wyandottes, barred Plymouth rocks, white Plymouth rocks, light brahmas, buff brahmas, speckled Sussex, black australorps, salmon faverolles, Delawares, Easter eggers, New Hampshires, and Rhode Island reds.
 Since 2012, we have also kept a small flock of silver sebrights, which are an English bantam breed that has no standard sized counterpart.
-Our current laying hens are barred rocks, New Hampshire reds, and a few buff Orpingtons.
+Our current laying hens are barred Plymouth Rocks, New Hampshire reds, and Delaware.

 How do we raise our chickens?

 We start with old-fashioned, natural breeds of chicks and provide them with antibiotic-free, natural grain.
 If they’ve been hatched in an incubator, they need to stay under a heat lamp for several weeks to stay warm.
 At three to six weeks of age, depending upon weather conditions, the chicks are moved outside to enjoy the grass and sunshine.
 This is not the cheapest way to raise chickens, but it is the healthiest for the birds, the consumers and the environment.
 We keep the hens as layers, and the roosters are processed between three and five months of age.